José Santiago (1960s pitcher): Winter baseball and manager

 From 1972 to 1975, he played winter baseball in Puerto Rico, and played Mexican League baseball in 1976.
 In 1979, Santiago managed in a short-lived Triple-A circuit, the Inter-American League, as skipper of the San Juan Boricuas.
 His club won 16 of 55 games (.291), ending sixth and last in the six-team league, and folded June 17.
 Thirteen days later, the entire league shut down.

 Personal life

 In 1980, he founded a boys baseball school in Puerto Rico, the Academia Beisbol Palillo Santiago, which he ran for 10–15 years; and was highly involved in Little League baseball in Puerto Rico.
+Santiago was inducted into the Puerto Rico Sports Hall of Fame in 1987.
+He was also inducted into the Puerto Rican Baseball Hall of Fame and the Caribbean Series Hall of Fame.
+In 1999, the LBPPR included him in its 20th century team.

 After he retired, Santiago became a longtime play-by-play announcer, and general manager, for the Cangrejeros de Santurce of the Liga de Béisbol Profesional Roberto Clemente (the Santurce Crabbers), and was also the voice of the Senadores de San Juan (five years) and the Gigantes de Carolina (2004–2006).
 For some time during the 1980s, Santiago was also a boxing promoter in Puerto Rico; several of his boxing promotions were televised locally.
 He was also a professional wrestling announcer during the 1980s.